 You Were Suspected of Being Under the Influence

 Another way that employers and their insurance companies will try to deflect blame in workers’ comp cases is by claiming that the employee was under the influence of drugs or alcohol.
 Even if you had one beer on your lunch break, your employer may try to argue that this was the cause of your accident.
 This is another reason why it is so vital that you seek immediate medical attention following your accident.
-Go to the emergency room after your accident, and no illicit substances are found in your system.
+Go to the emergency room after your accident and make sure that you obtain hard-copy proof that no illicit substances are found in your system.
 This documentation can go a long way in preventing a claim denial.
 However, if drugs or alcohol are found in your system, you will almost certainly be denied workers’ compensation benefits.

 Ultimately, your employer and insurance company will likely go to great lengths to deny your workers’ compensation claim rather than pay a fair settlement.
 However, just because your claim was rejected, it does not mean you are out of options.
 In Pennsylvania, you have the right to appeal the denial.